2009/142/EC - DIRECTIVE 2009/142/EC OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 30 November 2009 relating to appliances burning gaseous fuels

 - gas-fired sorption heat pump.

-EN 12309 applies to appliances only when used for space heating and cooling with or without heat recovery.
-Appliances can be monovalent, bivalent or hybrid types.
+This European Standard applies to appliances designed to be used for space heating or cooling or refrigeration with or without heat recovery.

 - integral burners under the control of fully automatic burner control systems,